fenago/python-networking-sysadmins/scripting/lab_guides/Lab_7.md

 textwrap.fill(text, width)
 ```

 -   `text`: Text to wrap.
 -   `width`: Maximum length allowed of a wrapped line.
-The
-    default value is `70`.
+The default value is `70`.

-Now, we will see an example of `fill()`.
-Create
-a `fill_example.py` script and write the following content in
+Create a `fill_example.py` script and write the following content in it:
-it:

 ```
 import textwrap